Superformance: Superformance MKIII

 The Superformance MKIII is a replica of the third generation 427 Shelby Cobra and is available in both semi-competition and street roadster body styles.
 The SPF MKIII makes up the bulk of the company's sales.
 The SPF MKIII is also one of the few Shelby Cobra replicas built under license from Carroll Shelby.
 When the Customer purchases a MKIII they receive a complete rolling chassis that only requires an engine with accessories, transmission, drive shaft and various hoses, nuts and bolts to complete.
 The car is complete with suspension, rear differential, wiring and instrumentation.
 In this way a MKIII can have a stable "factory" build quality and also be personalized by its owner/completion company.

 While most MKIIIs are powered by 351 Windsor-based Ford engines, options for 289/302 blocks and big block FE or 385 family Ford engines are possible.
 The MKIII differs from most other Cobra replicas as being of 100% new parts and not decades old rebuilt items.
 The current MKIII (late 2007+ production) uses Wilwood disk brakes and a Dana rear end assembly.
 Other major components are off-the-shelf parts of various new OEM manufacturers.
 The MKIII enjoys a loyal and helpful owners network that communicate in various internet forums/clubs providing user-to-user technical support and suggestions.
 The MKIII car was featured in an article in the September 2008 issue of Classic Motorsports magazine.

 The Superformance MKIII is built under license from Carroll Shelby.

 Superformance MKII Slab Side and FIA

-The newest models, the Superformance MKII Slab Side and FIA are designed to emulate the great Cobra 289 street cars from the golden era of racing in the 1960s.
-Unlike most competitors, these Superformance replicas of the Slab Side and FIA are built on the successful Tojeiro-styled round tube chassis and features an authentic transverse leaf spring suspension.
+The newest models, the Superformance MKII Slab Side and FIA are designed to emulate the Cobra 289 street cars from the era of 1960s racing.
+Unlike most competitors, these Superformance replicas of the Slab Side and FIA are built on the Tojeiro-styled round tube chassis and features an authentic transverse leaf spring suspension.
 The MKII Slab Side and FIA are the latest licensed Shelby product in the Superformance lineup.